matthid/synclib/Readme.md

 ### Why so "complicated"?

 I do not consider these above steps as a complication of the contribution process.
-That's what to get for living in a state of law.
+That's what you get for living in a state of law.
 I really think free software licenses are the way to go.
 But the GPL is very restrictive in some terms.
 Consider these things:

 - GPL is only recommend when there is no proprietary äquivalent.
 This can change in the future and with a pure GPL licensing you can not change.